utmostdragon/kink-party-checklist/README.md

 Non-exhaustive list of potential things to do, to pack and tips on attending a kink or BDSM party.
+Use yor own judgement of what you want and need from this page.

 Note, this is for PLAY-partys, not dance partys.

 Not (just) for beginners.
 If you don't know how to use something on this list, don't do it.
 Maybe someone on the event you're about to attend can explain or show you.